This is a Short Note.

 - Be watchful at the flanks: Facebook is doing all it can do to ensure it remains the category-king of its sector.
 It is watching its flanks, as Sun Tzu recommends in The Art of War, making sure that no company comes to dislodge it.
 This is the way to play defense by running a good offence as that means putting pressure on the people coming after your sector.

 Few years ago, it was reported that Google tracks promising startups with good stats on its cloud and then invests in them.
 What these big U.S. tech companies are doing is the very reason it will be challenging to disrupt them.
 They buy, copy or disrupt new startups, and they do not care.
 Mark Zuckerberg, Facebook CEO, noted that copying criticism does not worry him: ” I guess I’m not that worried about that,” Zuckerberg said in response to criticism about Facebook copying Snapchat.”
 I think it should not worry you too.
-The key is making sure you do so legally.
+The key is making sure you do so legally.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).